Tax year 2026 · Last updated June 7, 2026

 - RSU Cost Basis Fix

-Brokers report $0 cost basis on RSU sales, double-taxing income already on your W-2.
-See your correct basis (FMV at vest), the tax youโd overpay, and the exact Form 8949 code-B adjustment.
+Brokers report $0 cost basis on RSU sales, which double-taxes income already on your W-2.
+See your correct basis (the share price on your vest day), what you’d overpay, and the exact one-line Form 8949 fix.

 - RSU Tax Shortfall

-Estimate the gap between what your employer withholds at RSU vest (22% or 37%) and what you actually owe at your marginal rate.
+See the gap between the 22% (or 37%) your employer holds back when RSUs vest and what you’ll actually owe at your real tax rate.

 - ESPP Qualifying Disposition